tranquilit/WAPT-Documentation/source/waptserver-install/index.rst

 or PCIe-based solid-state drives**.

-The overall disk requirement will depend on the number and size of your WAPT packages (softwares) that you will store on your main repository;
+The overall disk requirement will depend on the number and size of your WAPT packages (software) that you will store on your main repository;
 30GB is a good start.
 It is not strictly required to store WAPT packages on fast drives.